Unbiased Kinetic Langevin Monte Carlo with Inexact Gradients: Numerical results

 \section{Numerical results}

 In this section, we provide numerical examples to demonstrate the effectiveness of our unbiased estimator $\UBUBU$ with exact, approximate and stochastic gradients.
 We test this on a range of problems, including (i) a Gaussian example, (ii) a multinomial regression problem on the MNIST dataset, and (iii) a Poisson regression model for soccer scores.
-These computations serve to highlight the comparisons of our method with RHMC, which we view as the gold standard.
-We briefly describe the latter in Algorithm \ref{alg:RHMC}, stated in Section \ref{app:disc_bounds} of the Appendix.

-For RHMC, we have used a partial refreshment parameter of $\alpha=0.7$, which typically performed $50\%-70\%$ better than doing full velocity refreshment ($\alpha=0$).
-We choose parameters $E_L$ (expected number of leapfrog steps) and $h$ (stepsize) such that the acceptance rate is approximately $0.65$ (as recommended in \cite{Beskos2013}), and that $E_L h\approx \frac{1}{\sqrt{m}}$ ($m$ is the minimal eigenvalue of the Hessian at the mode), in line with the theoretical results for optimal convergence of the continuous time RHMC process \cite{Lu2022PDMP}.
+These computations serve to highlight the comparisons of our method with RHMC, which we view as the gold standard. {We briefly describe the latter in Section I of the Appendix. } For RHMC, we have used a partial refreshment parameter of $\alpha=0.7$, which typically performed $50\%-70\%$ better than doing full velocity refreshment ($\alpha=0$).
+We choose parameters $E_L$ (expected number of leapfrog steps) and $h$ (stepsize) such that the acceptance rate is in the range $0.65-0.8$ (as recommended in \cite{Beskos2013}), and that $E_L h\approx \frac{1}{\sqrt{m}}$ ($m$ is the minimal eigenvalue of the Hessian at the mode), in line with the theoretical results for optimal convergence of the continuous time RHMC process \cite{Lu2022PDMP}.
 We found that the effective sample sizes (ESS) obtained in all of our experiments are in line with the continuous convergence rates of \cite{Lu2022PDMP} scaled by the stepsize $h$, so we do not think that other parameter choices can significantly improve the performance of RHMC.

 Our numerical experiments with unbiased estimators are specific to the $\UBU$ splitting method, as was the analysis.
 We also ran some preliminary numerical experiments with an unbiased version of $\BAOAB$, but found that $\UBUBU$ was more efficient in all cases.

-We estimated the ESS values based on at least 48 independent runs of each simulation.
+We estimated the ESS values based on at least 60 independent runs of each simulation.
 For UBUBU, the number of parallel chains $N$ was chosen in the range $N\in [64,256]$.
-We set $c_N=1/16$, $\phi_N=4$ for UBUBU with exact gradients, $c_N=1/64$, $\phi_N=4$ for UBUBU-SG, and $C_N=1/64$, $\phi_N=2\sqrt{2}$ for UBUBU-Approx. The friction parameter $\gamma$ was set as $\gamma=\sqrt{m}$ in all experiments, where $m$ is the minimal eigenvalue of the Hessian of the log-posterior at the mode (MAP).
+We set $c_N=1/16$, $\phi_N=4$ for UBUBU with exact gradients, $c_N=1/16$, $\phi_N=4$ for UBUBU-SG, and $C_N=1/16$, $\phi_N=2\sqrt{2}$ for UBUBU-Approx. The friction parameter $\gamma$ was set as $\gamma=\sqrt{m}$ in all experiments, where $m$ is the minimal eigenvalue of the Hessian of the log-posterior at the mode (MAP).